Did you ever wish for a magic wand to get your dog to

-So it’s a pretty simple choice…join the Group now and get permanent access to all the lessons for free when you want them – including hand targeting!
+So it’s a pretty simple choice…join the Group now and get permanent access to all the lessons for free whenever you want them – including hand targeting!
 Or pass up the opportunity and keep struggling.

-Click here and ask to join the Group before it closes forever to new members.
+Click here and ask to join the Group before it closes again to new members.
 Oh, and please be sure to answer all three new member questions.
 It helps me know that you’re serious before approving you as a new member.

 Just so you know what you’ve missed, here’s what’s in the Units.

 Whether you have a puppy or an adult dog these lessons will help you get more attention and cooperation from your dog almost instantly.
 And it doesn’t matter if your dog has had any previous training!
 That’s because the lessons are easy for you to teach and easy for your dog to learn.

 Happy dog owners in the Group have reported their successes.
 Distracted dogs are paying attention more.
 Dogs that ignored their owners are now coming when called.

 Don’t get me wrong – I’m not talking about a complete dog training course.
 The lessons are just a taste, a sample of what’s possible for you and your dog.